lalitnagrath/Project_HTML1/README.md

 just did a HTML and CSS page.

-tried to made it reposive too
+tried to made it responsive too